 The seven pilot projects

 The seven pilot projects, summarised below, will last between six and eight months, with funding between £39.8k and £30.2 (all amounts at 80% FEC).

 Knife crime prosecutions are at their highest level in over a decade.
 University College London will work with Citizens UK to support knife crime prevention by looking at areas of distrust between young people and the police.
 The team will modify and co-design a Fear of Crime App (FoCA) using data from over 200 participants in East London talking about their knife crime experiences.

 Older users are often targeted by online attackers.
 Northumbria University will work with the University of the Third Age (U3A) to support older digital users to become cybersecurity guardians (or ‘CyberGuardians’) for their local community and to train other older users in this practice.

 Algorithms are increasingly being used in the delivery of public services.
 This project, led by the University of East Anglia working with Involve, aims to provide the most comprehensive picture yet of citizen responses to the ways in which algorithms are being adopted in and around UK public services.

 It will map the different ways in which citizens are engaging with them and identify forms of public engagement that are not taken into account when decisions on policy are being made, such as public protests or community-led initiatives.

 Who cares?
 Platform Work and Low-Income home service work in the digital economy

 In the UK, women make up over half of gig workers but their experiences have been overlooked in public debates that tend to focus on male-dominated platforms such as Uber and Deliveroo.
-This project, led by the University of Strathclyde working with the New Economics Foundation, aims to identify challenges and opportunities for migrant and BAME women and other vulnerable groups using platforms in the gig economy.
+This project, led by Kings College London working with the New Economics Foundation and the universities of Strathclyde, Edinburgh and Warwick, aims to identify challenges and opportunities for migrant and BAME women and other vulnerable groups using platforms in the gig economy.

 Small Smart Farms